How Iwobi and Doucoure inspired Everton against Crystal Palace | Goal.com

 How Iwobi and Doucoure inspired Everton against Crystal Palace

-Alex Iwobi and Abdoulaye Doucoure stressed their relevance to Everton in Thursday’s 3-2 comeback Premier League win over Crystal Palace.
+Alex Iwobi and Abdoulaye Doucoure stressed their importance to Everton in Thursday’s 3-2 comeback Premier League win over Crystal Palace.

 Although Frank Lampard’s men made a false start at Goodison Park, they made sure that the Eagles returned home empty-handed.